kevingessner/luna/README.md

 ![Luna example image](luna-display-example.png)

 ## Frame and mount

-I designed and tested Luna with Raspberry Pi Zero WH & [Waveshare 10.3", 16-grays, 1872x1404px display](https://www.waveshare.com/10.3inch-e-paper.htm).
-Other Raspberry Pi and display models should work, with slight modifications (see below), but are not tested -- YMMV.

-The Raspberry Pi is flashed with Raspberry Pi OS, and configured with SSH access and Wifi at imaging time.

 I mounted Luna for display in a 10"x10" frame ([Blick 18862-2010](https://www.dickblick.com/items/blick-wood-gallery-frame-black-10-x-10-/)), matted with black museum board ([Blick 13447-2051](https://www.dickblick.com/items/super-black-presentation-and-mounting-board-15-x-20-14-ply-black/)).